 Inventories are stated at the lower of cost or market.
-TJX uses the retail method for valuing inventories at all of its businesses, except TK Maxx in Australia which is immaterial.
+TJX uses the retail method for valuing inventories at all of its businesses, except TK Maxx in Australia which is immaterial to TJX's total inventory.
 The businesses that utilize the retail method have some inventory that is initially valued at cost before the retail method is applied as that inventory has not been fully processed for sale (i.e. inventory in transit and unprocessed inventory in the Company's distribution centers).
 Under the retail method, TJX utilizes a permanent markdown strategy and lowers the cost value of the inventory that is subject to markdown at the time the retail prices are lowered in the stores.
 TJX records inventory at the time title transfers, which is typically at the time when inventory is shipped.
-As a result, Merchandise inventories on TJX's Consolidated Balance Sheets include in-transit inventory of \$1.3 billion at both February 3, 2024 and January 28, 2023.
+As a result, Merchandise inventories on TJX's Consolidated Balance Sheets include in-transit inventory of \$1.6 billion at February 1, 2025 and \$1.3 billion at February 3, 2024.
 Comparable amounts were reflected in Accounts payable at those dates.